Disney Music Group: RMI Recordings

 RMI Recordings, a new label formed in June 2017 to sign "digital-first" talent.
 It was formed with the founders of DigiTour Media, which produces live events with social media artists.
 The first talent signed to the label was Max & Harvey, a pair of UK twins, in April 2018.

 S-Curve Records

 In June 2021, Steve Greenberg announced he would be relaunching his record label S-Curve Records under a new partnership with Disney Music Group.
-Artists with releases as a part of the partnership include Andy Grammar and Netta.
+Artists with releases as a part of the partnership include Andy Grammer and Netta.